jasonuithol/DarkAgesAI/README.md

 Make sure:
 - The `token.txt` file contains only the token (no extra characters or line breaks).
 - The file is readable by your FastAPI app.

+# ▶️ Starting the Game

+To launch the game, simply double-click the `dev.cmd` file located in the project root folder.
+This script will start all required services in development mode (the only mode so far supported.)